 Abstract: Internal Revenue Code section 170(a)(1) and regulation section 1.170A-13(c) require donors of property valued over $5,000 to file certain information with their tax return in order to receive the charitable contribution deduction.
 Form 8283 is used to report the required information.
 Code section 6050L requires donee organizations to file an information return with the IRS if they dispose of the property received within two years.
 Form 8282 is used for this purpose.

-Current Actions: There are no new changes being made to these forms at this time.
+Current Actions: There are no changes being made to the forms at this time.

 Type of Review: Extension of a currently approved collection.

-Affected Public: Individuals or household and business or other for-profit organizations.
+Affected Public: Individuals or household and business or other for-profit organizations and individuals.

 Estimated Number of Respondents: 1,000.

-Estimated Time per Respondent: 9 hours, 24 minutes.
+Estimated Time Per Respondent: 4 hours, 23 minutes.